sinshu/numflat/README.md

 ### Create a new vector from `IEnumerable<T>`

 Vectors can also be created from objects that implement `IEnumerable<T>`.
+Since the vector itself is an `IEnumerable<T>`, it is also possible to call LINQ methods on the vector if needed.

 #### Code
 ```cs